IBM/unitxt/docs/docs/adding_dataset.rst

 ----------------

 Templates convert data points into a model-friendly textual form.
-If using a predefined task, choose from the corresponding templates available in :ref:`catalog.templates <.templates>`.
+If using a predefined task, choose from the corresponding templates available in the catalog's :ref:`Templates section <catalog.templates>`.

 Alternively define your custom templates: